Abhijeet-sah/Cognifyz-Technologies-Internship-Level1-Task2/README.md

 # Cognifyz-Technologies-Internship-Level1-Task2

-🍽️ Restaurant Data Analysis
+# 🍽️ Restaurant Data Analysis

 📌 Project Overview

 This project performs Exploratory Data Analysis (EDA) on a restaurant dataset.
 The goal is to gain insights into restaurant distributions across cities, cuisines, and countries, while also calculating important statistical measures for numerical attributes.

-Through data cleaning, visualization, and statistical exploration, this project highlights:
+•Through data cleaning, visualization, and statistical exploration, this project highlights:

-Popular cuisines
+•Popular cuisines

-Top cities with the highest number of restaurants
+•Top cities with the highest number of restaurants

-Distribution of restaurants by country
+•Distribution of restaurants by country

-Basic statistics (mean, median, standard deviation, etc.) of numerical columns
+•Basic statistics (mean, median, standard deviation, etc.) of numerical columns

 📊 Features & Analysis

 Basic Statistical Measures

-Mean, Median, Standard Deviation of numerical columns (like ratings, votes, etc.).
+•Mean, Median, Standard Deviation of numerical columns (like ratings, votes, etc.).

 Categorical Variable Exploration

-Distribution of Country Code
+•Distribution of Country Code

-Distribution of City
+•Distribution of City

-Distribution of Cuisines
+•Distribution of Cuisines

 Top Categories

-Top 10 Cuisines with the highest number of restaurants
+•Top 10 Cuisines with the highest number of restaurants

-Top 10 Cities with the most restaurants
+•Top 10 Cities with the most restaurants

 Visualizations